desandro/3dtransforms/perspective.md

 The value of `perspective` determines the intensity of the 3D effect.
 Think of it as a distance from the viewer to the object.
 The greater the value, the further the distance, the less intense the visual effect. `perspective: 2000px` yields a subtle 3D effect, as if we are viewing an object from far away through binoculars. `perspective: 100px` produces a tremendous 3D effect, like a tiny insect viewing a massive object.

+You can also use 3D transforms without perspective, either by setting `perspective: none` or not setting `perspective` at all.
+Without perspective, parallel planes are orthogonal and have no vanishing point.

 By default, the vanishing point for a 3D space is positioned at the center.
 You can change the position of the vanishing point with [`perspective-origin` property](https://developer.mozilla.org/en-US/docs/Web/CSS/perspective-origin).

 {% highlight css %}